 Let your child lead.
 If your child resists potty training strongly and consistently, step back for two to four weeks and try again.
 Forcing the issue almost always backfires.

-Potty Training at Daycare: How to Coordinate With Your Child’s Teachers
+Potty Training at Daycare: How to Get on the Same Page

 One of the most important potty training tips we can offer is this: potty training works best when home and school are aligned.
 Inconsistency between environments is one of the top reasons training stalls.